Steven Williams

 Steven Williams (born January 7, 1949) is an American actor in films and television.
 He is known for his roles as Captain Adam Fuller on 21 Jump Street, NYPD Detective Lt.
 Jefferson Burnett on The Equalizer, Det.
 August Brooks on L.A.
 Heat, X on The X-Files, Russell "Linc" Lincoln in Linc's, and Rufus Turner in Supernatural.

 Throughout his career, Williams has appeared in numerous films, including The Blues Brothers (1980), Twilight Zone: The Movie (1983), Jason Goes to Hell: The Final Friday (1993), 22 Jump Street (2014), It (2017), and Birds of Prey (2020).

-He has been nominated for a Screen Actors Guild Award and one NAACP Image Award.
+He has been nominated for a Screen Actors Guild Award and one NAACP Image Award.He starred in Family Business on BET +.

 Early life

 Williams was born in Memphis, Tennessee, and was predominantly reared in Chicago.
 His parents were divorced, and he was raised at separate times by his father in Michigan, his mother in Chicago and by his maternal grandparents in Millington, Tennessee.
 In Chicago, he attended Wendell Phillips High School.
 After graduating, he matriculated at the General Motors Institute, an automaker's engineering school.
 Williams later worked as a postal carrier, salesman, and model.

 He was drafted into the United States Army, serving in the 2nd Armored Division, stationed in Gelnhausen, Germany and became Divisional Champion with the United States Army Boxing Team, Middleweight Division.
 Upon receiving an Honorable Discharge from the United States Army, Williams worked for the United States Postal Service as a mailman.
 After delivering the mail in subzero temperatures, he went to work in Chicago's garment district as an apparel salesman.